Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 ## Motivation
 Our motivation for a schema definition language is largely the same as the [raw IPLD Schema motivation](https://ipld.io/docs/schemas/#motivation).
 A standard for the networks data will make coordinating groups of developers and their applications much easier.
 IPLD Schemas have rich support for describing immutable document graphs based on [content-addressable](https://ipld.io/glossary/#content-addressing) [linking](https://ipld.io/glossary/#link) in distributed systems.

 An open network like nosh needs a way to agree on data structures, transport, and semantics.
-Lexicon solves this problem by giving a uniform schema definition language.
+The NSDL solves this problem by giving a uniform schema definition language.
 This primitive allows new markets to permissionlessly emerge.

 For example, the company will initially define the basic data models and API definitions for food-delivery, rideshare, and other e-commerce networks but it is unliekly that we will be able to create the schemas for all categories of commercial applications.
 In order for the network to grow into many new categories independently, we need a common way for developers to describe data.
 Further, this schema language enables code-generation with types and validation which makes life very easy for developers.